kiviktnm/EvolutionSimulation/README.md

 In the school project I've written about this program I refer to plants as producers (tuottajat) and animals as consumers (kuluttajat).
-Here, I will use the terms plants and animals because I believe that those terms introduce more clarity to what the two types of organisms do.
+While those terms are more accurate, here, I will use the terms plants and animals because I believe that those terms introduce more clarity to what the two types of organisms do.

 See [documentation](docs/documentation.md) for more information.
+Note: that the documentation is still being written.

 ## License